paser-group/continuous-secsoft/fall2024/workshops/w8-events/instruct.md

 - Go to announcements on CANVAS.
 See the announcement on `Workshop 8`
 - Create a GitHub account if you haven't yet
 - Install CPPCheck on your computer
-- Fork the `Abseil-CPP` repository with your GitHub account
-- Clone the forked repository on your computer
+- Clone the `FastJM` repository on your computer
 - Go to `.git/hooks/` in the cloned repository
 - Run `cp pre-commit.sample pre-commit`
 - Open `pre-commit`